johnkazer/Export-Figma-layer-IDs/README.md

 may be more frameNodes listed than you want - so some editing may be required.
 To use the id in a URL it may need to be escaped (e.g. '0:1' becomes '0%3A1').
 Don't forget to give yourself (or the world) access to the Figma project - otherwise sketch.systems won't be able to access the URLs of your frames.

+You can find a design sequence example in these [Figma](https://www.figma.com/file/ssXtpV1BVzqg8XNDNb7zIf/Sample-File?node-id=0%3A1) and [sketch.systems](https://sketch.systems/johnkazer/sketch/c5d2f505301378b60e967b0d6c260c1a) projects, which used this plugin to create the list of nodes searched by the state chart.

 Standard content from Figma:

 This plugin template uses Typescript.
 If you are familiar with Javascript, Typescript will